ILLGrenoble/cameo/README.md

 # Compile and install

-Instructions about compilation and installation can be found in [INSTALL.md](INSTALL.md).
+Instructions about compilation and installation can be found [here](INSTALL.md).

 For the documentation, please go to the [site](https://illgrenoble.github.io/cameo/).